DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S2/Adafruit Featherwing RFM95 900Mhz/Online Time LORA Example/README.md

 # Adafruit Featherwing LORA RFM95 with Feather ESP32-S2
 ### Online Time Example by DJDevon3 based on code by Tony Dicola.

-This code includes basic error handling correction for connecting to wifi & time server.
+This code includes *improved* error handling correction from my original commit.

+It will now gracefully revert back to looking for the time server and/or WiFi if SSID not found without crashing the program (hopefully).

-This code requires a secrets.py file
+This example requires a secrets.py file

 Circuit Python 7.3.3